archivesunleashed/warclight/README.md

 A [Project Blacklight](http://projectblacklight.org/) based [Rails engine](http://guides.rubyonrails.org/engines.html) that supports the discovery of web archives held in the WARC and ARC formats.
 It allows faceted full-text search, record view, and other advanced discovery options.

+The following article provides a nice overview:

+Ruest, Nick, Milligan, Ian, and Lin, Jimmy.
+[Warclight: A Rails Engine for Web Archive Discovery](http://hdl.handle.net/10315/36159).
+Proceedings of the 2019 IEEE/ACM Joint Conference on Digital Libraries (JCDL 2019), June 2019, Urbana-Champaign, Illinois.

 ## Requirements

 * [Ruby](https://www.ruby-lang.org/en/) 2.2 or later